wdotmathree/goosemarket/Project/docs/charter.md

 * Web app for account creation and fake balance management

+* Accounts email verification, only allowing uWaterloo emails

 * Ability to create and predict events on campus-related questions (Yes/No events)

+* Sorting of events by category to show users relevant events

 * Automatic or admin-based event resolution

 * Leaderboard and stats system to encourage engagement

+* Admin panel for site moderation and management

 * Secure backend & frontend

 Out of scope:

 * Real currency or crypto integration

+* Multi outcome events (more than two possible outcomes)

 ## Objective
 GooseMarket's objective is to create a fun and competitive web application that allows users across UWaterloo to spend points on predictions about campus-related events, and compete with their friends for the top step of the leaderboard.